fxn/tkn/README.md

 ## Syntax Highlighting

 Terminal Keynote is text-based, but with style!
 Syntax highlighting is done on the fly with @tmm1's [pygments.rb](https://github.com/tmm1/pygments.rb).
-The script uses the "terminal256" formatter and "bw" style, the lexer is also hard-coded to "ruby".
-Since this was tailor-made it has not been factored out.
+The script uses the "terminal256" formatter and "bw" style, the lexer is "ruby" by default but this can be overriden in code slides.

 ## Master Slides